-Staff should only discuss concerns with the DSL, headteacher/principal or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, Executive Headteacher or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2016) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2021) emphasises that any member of staff can contact children's social care if they are concerned about a child.

-Child protection information will be stored and handled in line with the Data Protection Act 1998 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, March 2016
+Child protection information will be stored and handled in line with the Data Protection Act 2018 22 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018

-Information sharing is guided by the following principles.
-The information is:
+Information sharing is guided by the following principles: